 RECENT INTERVIEW with ALDORA BRITAIN RECORDS

-Under the pseudonym of Ukulena, Marlena Khramov has fast become ‘Southern California’s ukulele queen’ and ‘Orange County’s pineapple princess’.
-Drawing on past personal experiences, and earworm melodies that she hears in her head, Marlena carves exquisite snapshots of rootsy music wonder, tapping into the golden worlds of rock and roll, soul, reggae, ska, and so much more.
-This enticing sonic homebrew has been captured gloriously on her Only Daddy Calls Me Marley LP, a recently released sixteen-song collection that draws listeners in with an alluring mystique and a punchy quality.
+Under the pseudonym of Ukulena, Marlena has fast become ‘Southern California’s ukulele queen’ and ‘Orange County’s pineapple princess’, or so she’s been called.
+Drawing on past personal experiences, and melodies that she hears in her head, Marlena carves exquisite snapshots of rootsy music wonder, tapping into the golden worlds of rock and roll, soul, reggae, ska, and so much more.
+This enticing sonic homebrew has been captured gloriously on her Only Daddy Calls Me Marley LP, a recently released song collection that draws listeners in with an alluring mystique and a punchy quality.
 Listeners will definitely get the impression that this is the sound of Marlena overcoming struggles and finding a new, empowered space to call her creative home.

 Marlena was born in Santa Monica, a city within Los Angeles County, California, in 1997, and raised in La Palma, the smallest city in Orange County, California.
 One of her earliest musical memories was learning to play the ukulele in Maui when she was about six.
 She learned how to tune the strings before she played any chords.
 This stuck with her, and ever since she has the gift of tuning anything by ear.
 Falling in love with Hawaii and being on the island really made an impact and influenced her aesthetic, so the island vibes are here to stay.
 Marlena was always a really shy child, but early on would say it was her grandma and her dad who first noticed she could sing.
 If anyone wanted her to sing publicly, she would shy away, but her dad tested her gift and realized she could match pitch.
 He would play any little jingle and her voice could match the notes.
 He would record music she wrote on her own, even if she felt it sucked, he’d mix it and make it into something.
 Her grandma got her started playing piano on her family’s one hundred+ year old Hamilton upright piano which features a piano stool that Jimmy Durante had given her great-grandmother, Theone Davis, the ‘Mysterious Mrs. Calabash’!
 The story of that piano stool is a legend in her family that truly is special.
 Sitting on that piano stool and practicing since before she can remember, singing along with her dad live or in the studio, playing ukulele in Hawaii, these are Ukulena’s early childhood musical memories that ignited her passion for music.

 Down the road in 2015, her and her sister finally released their debut EP, From The Nesting Dolls With Love, embracing many of their father’s instruments, including trombone, balalaika, and ukulele.
 They performed local events around Orange County and Los Angeles through the years, befriending many mentors along the way, including Kieth Monkey Warren, later leading to the distinguished opportunity to open for The Adicts at the original Anaheim House of Blues in 2016.
-That same year, Marlena released her first Ukulena EP, and has been blossoming ever since, generating seasonal music over the years for special holidays like many favorites, Halloween (Spook-A-Lena) & Christmas (Have Yourself a Ukulena Christmas), plus extra little singles, EP’s, and album’s through the years, including the release of Ukulena’s first full-length original album, “Don’t Let Go”, in 2018, and her pandemic EP, “I Hurt”, in 2020.
+That same year, Marlena released her first Ukulena EP, and has been blossoming ever since, generating seasonal music over the years for special holidays like many favorites, Halloween (Spook-A-Lena) & Christmas (Have Yourself a Ukulena Christmas), plus extra little singles, EP’s, and album’s through the years, including the 2018 release of Ukulena’s first full-length original album, “Don’t Let Go”.